Oleksandr-Menzerov/Beeper-Piano/README.md

                 Then you can add this code to your console C# programms.

+                You can switch between black-and-white notes and 24-key QWERTY layouts.
+You can change octava mode to quadtones, thirdtones etc.

                 Also you can create your own .beepersong files with songs in American notation system.

                 Look at the Anthem file for example.